KrishnapriyaPradeep/File-Sorter/README.md

-GPT-Integrated File Organizer
+GPT-Integrated File Organiser

-This is a Go-based intelligent file organization tool that scans, classifies, and rearranges files within a given folder using OpenAI's GPT-3.5 Turbo model.
+This is a Go-based intelligent file organisation tool that scans, classifies, and rearranges files within a given folder using OpenAI's GPT-3.5 Turbo model.
-It recursively lists all files — including those inside subfolders — gathers their metadata, splits them into manageable chunks, leverages GPT for smart categorization, and physically sorts them into logical folders.
-Categorization is based on file type, size, origin, and usage context.
+It recursively lists all files — including those inside subfolders — gathers their metadata, splits them into manageable chunks, leverages GPT for smart categorisation, and physically sorts them into logical folders.
+Categorisation is based on file type, size, origin, and usage context.

-How It Works
+HOW IT WORKS

       1. Input Folder Detection

             Run the program with a given folder path.

             It recursively fetches all files inside the folder and its subfolders.

       2. Metadata Collection

             For each file, it collects:

               File name

               Full path

               File size

               Permissions

               File extension

       3. Chunking & JSON Export

             Metadata is split into chunks of 30 files.

             Each chunk is saved as a .json file for processing.

-4. AI Categorization
+      4. AI Categorisation

             Each .json chunk is sent to OpenAI’s GPT API with a custom prompt.

-  GPT analyzes and returns:
+            GPT analyses and returns:

             What each file likely is.

             Where it logically belongs.

             A list of current_path → new_path mappings.

-5. File Organization
+      5. File Organisation

             Files are moved to their suggested folders inside the root directory.

-  Files that aren't recognized or categorized are moved to an Unsorted/ folder.
+            Files that aren't recognised or categorised are moved to an Unsorted/ folder.

       6. Cleanup

             Any empty directories are removed for a clean final structure.

-Key Advantages

-  Avoids deep nesting — folders are clean, intuitive, and flat.

-  Considers file size, origin (like WhatsApp), sensitivity, file type, and usage.

-  Practical design — perfect for organizing messy Downloads folders or project directories.

-Tech Info
+TECH INFO

       Language	Go (Golang)

       AI Backend	OpenAI GPT-3.5 Turbo (API)

       Libraries	os, filepath, io, encoding/json, net/http

-Usage
+USEAGE

       go run main.go <folder_path>

-Requirements
+REQUIREMENTS

       Export your OpenAI API key before running by:  export OPENAI_API_KEY=your-api-key-here

+HOW TO IMPLEMENT

+      PREREQUISITES
+            OS - TERMINAL
+            GO (Install)
+            OpenAI Account - API Keys - Create new secret key - Copy and safely save key (Won't be able to see again) RUN THE PROGRAM
+           1. A project directory - Initialise Go module - Save code in the directory
+           2. Open the current directory's Terminal
+           3. Set API Key in Terminal (Command Prompt or PowerShell) For Windows
+                      $env:OPENAI_API_KEY="your-secret-key"
+                For macOS/ Linux
+                      export OPENAI_API_KEY="your-secret-key"
+                Run this command each time you open a new terminal
+           4. Run Program
+                go run Program.go <Folderpath>
+                Replace "Program" with the name you have saved your code.
+                Replace Folderpath with the path of directory you want to organize